 Don’t draft women (or men)

 CCW has been monitoring the discussion about extending the draft and draft registration to women ever since the military opened up all combat positions to women.
 The most significant movement has been in Congress, where bills were proposed to include women in the registration for Selective Service.
 (CCW opposes registration and conscription for all.
-A detailed analysis can be found here, or call us at 202-483-2220.)

 In Spring 2016, the Senate approved an amendment to the NDAA (National Defense Authorization Act, which is considered to be a bill that must pass) that would require women to register with Selective Service.
 The House of Representatives rejected a proposal to extend the registration requirement to women.
 Instead, the House version of the NDAA called for a Pentagon study of what effect registering women would have on military preparedness.
 It also called for a study of what effect eliminating Selective Service registration for men would have on defense readiness.
 Because the House and Senate versions of the bill differed, the NDAA went into Conference Committee to work out the differences.
 The Committee and its staff have been secretive about their negotiations throughout the summer and most of fall.

 On November 30, 2016, the Conference Committee released its report, and on December 2, the full House of Representatives passed it.
 On December 8, 2016, the full Senate took the bill up for consideration and passed it as well.

 The NDAA as passed does not authorize the registration of women.
 Instead, it establishes a National Commission on Military, National, and Public Service with a mandate to study whether “there continues to be a continuous or potential need for a military selective service process . . . and if so, whether such a system should include mandatory registration by all citizens and residents, regardless of sex.”